darkranger22/pyaragorn/README.md

 ## 🗺️ Overview

-[ARAGORN](https://gitlab.com/mcfrith/tantan) is a fast method developed by Laslett & Canback[\[1\]](#ref1) to identify tRNA and tmRNA genes in genomic sequences using heuristics to detect potential high-scoring stem-loop structures.
+[ARAGORN](https://trna.se) is a fast method developed by Dean Laslett & Björn Canback[\[1\]](#ref1) to identify tRNA and tmRNA genes in genomic sequences using heuristics to detect potential high-scoring stem-loop structures.
 The complementary method ARWEN, developed by the same authors[\[2\]](#ref2) to support the detection of metazoan mitochondrial RNA (mtRNA) genes, was later integrated into ARAGORN.

-PyARAGORN is a Python module that provides bindings to ARAGORN and ARWEN using [Cython](https://cython.org/).
+`pyaragorn` is a Python module that provides bindings to ARAGORN and ARWEN using [Cython](https://cython.org/).
 It directly interacts with the ARAGORN internals, which has the following advantages: